AndreZila01/AndreZila01/README.md

 # 💫 About Me:
 💻 I'm currently studying
-<br> 🖥 In my free times i work for the group Nintendistas Portugal
+<br> 🖥 In my free time, I work for the Nintendistas Portugal group.
-<br>🎥 I like watch animes and policial series <br>
+<br>🎥 I like watching anime and police series. <br>

 ## 🌐 Socials: